 Once the publication has been found, you will be given the option to mark it as coming from a functional study (this is then used for ACMG rules PS3 and BS3) and also to claim authorship if you are one of the paper’s authors.
 Please make the relevant selections (if appropriate) and then click on Next:

-In the next screen, you can choose to associate more variants to the same publication (1), and you can also choose whether the paper you are linking is referring to the variant as found in hg19 or hg38 (2).
+In the next screen, you can choose to associate more variants to the same publication, and you can also choose whether the paper you are linking is referring to the variant as found in hg19 or hg38.

-Before you finish, you are given the opportunity to add (if mentioned in the publication) (1) related diseases or (2) phenotypes linked to the variant:
+Before you finish, you are given the opportunity to add (if mentioned in the publication) related phenotypes (All or OMIM) linked to the variant:

-Now the publication you have linked to the variant will be added to the "Community contributions" section.
-Other users may want to connect with you and reply to your entry (1).
+Now the publication you have linked to the variant will be added to the "Publications" section.
+Other users may want to connect with you and comment on your entry (1), classify the variant (3) or if they agree with your linked publication they can click on "Like" icon (4).

-If there are any changes you would like to make, you have the option to edit your entry anytime (2).
+If there are any changes you would like to make, you have the option to edit your entry anytime.

 This will bring the pop-up window shown below.
-You should carefully select a (1) classification for the variant and optionally add supporting evidence for the claimed pathogenicity, such as (2) additional variant information, or (3) associated disease or phenotype.
+You should carefully select a classification for the variant and optionally add supporting evidence for the claimed pathogenicity, such as additional variant information, or associated phenotype.
 It is strongly recommended when additional information is not provided as described above, to add a comment for this classification (not shown in picture below).
-Then, click on the Finish button (4).
+Then, click on the Finish button.